mgoericke/microservice-spring-cloud/README.md

 ### Maven

-The only dependency that is important (for the moment) is:
+The only dependency that is important (for the moment):

 ```
 <dependency>